-However, to the original purchaser of a disk pre-pared by Infocom and carrying the Infocom label on the disk jacket, Infocom, Inc. warrants the medium on which the program is recorded to be free from defects in materials and faulty workmanship under normal use and service for a period of ninety (90) days from the date of purchase.
+However, to the original purchaser only, Infocom, Inc. warrants the medium on which the program is recorded to be free from defects in materials and faulty workmanship under normal use and service for a period of ninety (90) days from the date of purchase.
 If during this period a defect on the medium should occur, the medium may be returned to Infocom, Inc. or to an authorized Infocom, Inc. dealer, and Infocom, Inc. will replace the medium without charge to you.
-Your sole and exclusive remedy in the event of a defect is expressly limited to replace ment of the medium as provided above.
+Your sole and exclusive remedy in the event of a defect is expressly limited to replacement of the medium as provided above.